annahallx127/HW4Stocks/res/SETUP-README.txt

 Setup using our program!

+Run the JAR File: Use this command to execute the program: java -jar HW4Stocks.jar

+last resort:
-You can run the program by placing the jar file into a new folder, then in the search bar of that folder you can delete the file directory and type "cmd" and enter this will lead you to the command prompt window and you can type java -jar HW4Stocks.jar
+You can run the program by placing the jar file into a new folder, then in the search bar of that folder you can delete the file directory and type "cmd" and enter this will lead you to the command prompt window, and you can type java -jar HW4Stocks.jar

 Reminder: